International Women's Club Championship

+The tournament billed itself as a world championship and frequently invited domestic and continental champions from around the world.
 The Nadeshiko League's senior executive announced in October 2012 that they intended to run the competition for three years and expand to include more champions, such as the South American Copa Libertadores winner.
-It was envisaged that International Federation of Association Football (FIFA), the sport's global governing body, would ultimately endorse the tournament as the female equivalent of the FIFA Club World Cup.
+It was envisaged that FIFA, the sport's global governing body, would ultimately endorse the tournament as the female equivalent of the FIFA Club World Cup.